polifonia-project/ecosystem/content/_polifonia-project/external-components/components/endpoints/data-open.md

   - meetups-ontology
 ---

-# The Open Knowledge Graph
+# The Open Knowledge Graph SPARQL Endpoint

 [The Open Knowldedge Graph (OKG)](http://data.open.ac.uk) is the home of Linked Data from The Open University.